-COVID-19 - On March 11, 2020 the World Health Organization declared the COVID-19 virus outbreak to be a pandemic.
+COVID-19 - On March 11, 2020, the World Health Organization declared the COVID-19 virus outbreak to be a pandemic.
 Management has evaluated the potential impact of the pandemic on the District's operations.
-As of September 17, 2021, Management has noted an adverse effect on workforce availability and operational costs.
-The long term effects of these items on the net position of the District cannot be determined as of the date of this report.
+Management has noted an adverse effect on workforce availability and operational costs.
+The long term effects of these items on the net position of the school district cannot be determined as of the date of this report.